 - Damage to your nerves

 During your initial consultation, your physician will interrogate you about your medical history and if you are taking any medications or supplements.

-Do not ingest any food or beverages for at least eight hours before your surgery to ensure there are no issues with the anesthetic.
+Do not ingest any food or beverages for at least eight hours before your surgery to ensure no issues with the anesthetic.

 You should follow your surgeon’s instructions to ensure that everything is ready for your procedure and that there are no unforeseen complications.